Juvenile Idiopathic Arthritis: Inflammatory Eye DiseaseSkip to the navigation

-The incidence of eye disease is 2 to 34 out of 100 children who have JIA.
-1 Eye disease associated with JIA often has no symptoms, although blurred vision may be an early sign.
+The incidence of eye disease is 2 to 34 out of 100 children who have JIA. footnote 1 It is most common in oligoarticular and RF-negative polyarticular forms of the disease.
+Eye disease associated with JIA often has no symptoms, although blurred vision may be an early sign.
 To prevent eye problems from progressing to the point that vision loss occurs, regular eye examinations by an ophthalmologist are very important for children who have JIA.

 Early detection and treatment of inflammatory eye disease gives a child the best chance of a good outcome.
 Discuss the appropriate examination schedule with your doctor.
 Your doctor will consider many things when deciding how often to recommend an eye examination.
 He or she will think about the type of arthritis, the age of the child when the disease began, how long the child has had JIA, and whether or not eye disease is present.
 Over time, the child may need fewer examinations each year.
 But he or she should continue to have regular eye examinations.

 Most children with inflammatory eye disease maintain good vision.
 Some do not.